-3.8.1.
-This chapter should provide relevant information on the electrical power systems.
-The information provided for individual electrical power systems should follow, to the extent applicable, the structure specified in Appendix II.

-3.8.2.
-This chapter should describe how Requirement 68 of SSR-2/1 (Rev. 1) [3] on withstanding the loss of off-site power is met.
+- 3.8.1.
+This chapter of the safety analysis report should provide relevant information on the electrical power systems.
+The information provided for individual electrical power systems should follow, to the extent applicable, the structure specified in Appendix II. - 3.8.2.
+This chapter of the safety analysis report should describe how Requirement 68 of SSR-2/1 (Rev. 1) [3] on withstanding the loss of off-site power is met.
 Specific recommendations and guidance regarding the design of electrical power systems are provided in IAEA Safety Standards Series No. SSG-34, Design of Electrical Power Systems for Nuclear Power Plants [32].

-3.8.3.
-This chapter should provide definitions, design features and classifications of the off-site power system, the on-site power system, the standby power system, and the alternate AC and DC power systems.
+- 3.8.3.
+This chapter should provide definitions, design features and classifications of the off-site power system, the on-site power system, the standby power system, and the alternate alternating current (AC) and direct current (DC) power systems. - 3.8.4.

-3.8.4.
 The prioritization of the power supply from the power supply systems described in para.
-3.8.3 to the non-safety loads and to the safety loads, during operational states and in accident conditions, should be described.

-3.8.5.
-This chapter should also provide relevant information on how the safety power systems can be supplied, i.e. by either the preferred power supplies or the standby power sources.
+3.8.3 to the non-safety loads and to the safety loads, during operational states and in accident conditions, should be described. - 3.8.5.
+This chapter of the safety analysis report should also provide relevant information on how the safety power systems can be supplied (i.e. by either the preferred power supplies or the standby power sources).
 The description should include the alternate AC power system that supplies the safety power systems in design extension conditions.